Family Practice Expert Witness Case

 Letter From Medical Expert Witness

-1. XXXX Hospital Medical Records
+1. Hospital Medical Records

-2. XXXX Hospital Medical Billing Records
+2. Hospital Medical Billing Records

-4. XXXX Center Bills
+4. Center Bills

-5. XXXX Center Records
+5. Center Records

 I have the expertise to evaluate the reliability of these records.
 These records are the type usually relied upon by reviewers such as myself.
 As healthcare becomes increasingly complex, it is important for reviewers like myself to keep the documented interaction between a patient, healthcare institution and healthcare providers including physicians at the heart of the review process.
-As a physician reviewer of these medical records and documents, I have utilized proven techniques of medical record analysis to examine care provided to XXXX.
+As a physician reviewer of these medical records and documents, I have utilized proven techniques of medical record analysis to examine care provided to Brad.
 While it is true some extent that all patient interactions are unique, however, there are specific medical practices that a treating physician and treating institution would be expected to provide to meet the applicable standard of care.
 I have specifically reviewed these records to determine whether within reasonable degree of medical certainty that the standard of care was met.

 The above records disclose the following facts in summary:

 In brief Brad was a 56-year-old male with a history of diabetes, hypertension with a recent CVA with a left sided weakness who was admitted to the Hospital.
 Mr. Brad was admitted to the emergency department with tachycardia and leukocytosis and had experienced a recent fall at home.
 Recent fall occurred when he spontaneously lost his balance and fell backward landing on his sacrum.
 No complications form that fall were documented.